 While this speaks volumes about the future of health care (cool, can’t wait) it also offers lots of ideas that can be adopted by other service businesses.

 * For example, could you offer virtual services on an as-needed basis?
-Hannah Clark Steiman recently posted about New Box Thinking,
+Hannah Clark Steiman recently posted about New Box Thinking, a PR help Desk for small business owners, that does!

 * What are the painful parts about your industry or offering?